devzendo/transputer-macro-assembler/README.md

   * Bugfix: Attempts to assemble code that overflows the MaxINT address 0x7fffffff is now not allowed.
 You can assemble up to that point, but not beyond.
   * Bugfix: Output files were not being truncated to zero size before being written.
+  * Bugfix: Packaging was created a shaded jar containing all dependencies, and also adding all dependency libraries.
+    Having two copies of everything was causing an SLF4J warning of duplicate classes, in addition to being wasteful of disk space.

 0.0.1 First release
 * Bugfix: Any offsets to symbols in direct instructions (which required offset transformation) were not